4 O'Clock Club: Series 7 (2018)

 The seventh series started airing on 24 January 2018.
 All the main characters from the previous series returned apart from Isobel Harlow (Ruby Barnhill).
 Elmsmere School has moved to a new location after debt caused the old school to be closed.
 Mr Bell becomes stand-in headteacher, while Helena Goodman takes time off to reflect on the financial issues of the old site.
 She returns for the final four episodes of the season.
 Nero's character departs in the fourth episode to pursue new experiences in America along with Dexter and Lizzie.
-3 new characters were introduced also in the 4th episode: Science teacher Maddie Harper (Genesis Lynea), her son Jack Harper (Ashton Henry-Reid) and Music teacher Danny Boyd (Nathan Clarke).
+3 new characters were introduced also in the 4th episode: Science teacher Maddie Harper (Genesis Lynea), her son Jack Harper (Ashton Henry-Reid) and Music teacher Danny Boyd Nathan Clarke (actor).

 Series 8 (2018–2019)

 The eighth series began with a special for Christmas on 19 December 2018, focusing on Mr Bell and his relationship with his son CJ.
 The rest of the series began on CBBC on 6 February 2019 and was on the BBC iPlayer every Wednesday from 5:00 pm.
-Evan (Zak Sutcliffe) was introduced in this series as a 6th former student who is also a rebel.
-Nero returns as a guest on the 100th episode special which was the 9th Episode in the 8th Series.
+Evan (Zak Sutcliffe) was introduced in this series as a 6th form student who is also a rebel.
+Nero returns as a guest on the 100th episode special which was the 9th episode in the 8th series.
 All the cast from the previous series return, with Mrs Goodman (Victoria Carling) leaving in episode four.

 Series 9 (2020)

 The ninth series began airing on 4 February 2020.
-This series saw a mini-reboot.
 PC Emily Rowe (Leah Hackett) who has appeared since the second series becomes a series regular.
 New characters Coco (Carys John) and Reiss (Aled Arhyel) were introduced as PC Rowe's niece and nephew, and are put into the care of Rowe after their mother is arrested.
 They are joined by new classmates Henry (Finley Allgrove) and Magnus (Harley Harrison).
 New music teacher Clinton Russell (Andy Umerah) was introduced as well, who replaces Danny, and also dates PC Rowe.

 All the cast return from the previous series, with the exception of Maddie and Jack Harper (Genesis Lynea and Ashton Henry-Reid), Eli Grant (Daniel Kerr) and Mr Danny Boyd (Nathan Clarke) who all have left the series off-screen.
 Episode three sees a new member of staff, Miss Wrigley (Holly Freeman), join the series.
 Episode five saw Mr Nunn (Dan Wright) learn that new pupil Henry is his son.
 Zoe-Marie Ingham (Ruby Morgan) returned in episode 7.

-This series saw the final appearances of CJ and Crispin Bell Bell (Rufus King-Dabbs and Simon Lowe) episodes 4 and 10 respectively and Owen (Lewis Brindley), Fleur (Chloe Davison), Eleesha (Grace McIntosh), Katie (Jasmine Payne), Polly (Mischa Taylor Eckersley) and Evan (Zak Sutcliffe) in episode 13 as they left sixth form.
+This series saw the final appearances of CJ and Crispin Bell (Rufus King-Dabbs and Simon Lowe) in episodes 4 and 10 respectively and Owen (Lewis Brindley), Fleur (Chloe Davison), Eleesha (Grace McIntosh), Katie (Jasmine Payne), Polly (Mischa Taylor Eckersley) and Evan (Zak Sutcliffe) in episode 13 as they left sixth form.
 CJ Bell returned in episode 10 as part of a rap, and Crispin Bell returned in episode 13 for a guest appearance.

 This series concluded on 21 April 2020 with the final two episodes being aired back-to-back on CBBC.